sergelogvinov/sergelogvinov.github.io/articles/proxmox/proxmox-hugepages.md

 GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=16"
 ```

 For NUMA architecture, you have to set the `hugepagesz` and `hugepages` parameters for each node.
-For example, if you have 2 nodes, you have to set the `hugepages` parameters for each node.
+For example, if you have 2 nodes, you have to set the `hugepages` parameters for each node, splitting by a comma `$HUNODE:$AMOUNT,$HUNODE:$AMOUNT`.

 ```bash
 GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=0:8,1:8"
 ```

-The Linux kernel can reserve 16GB of memory for HugePages, but this reserved memory is exclusively for HugePages and won’t be available to other applications.
+The Linux kernel reserves 16GB of memory for HugePages, but this reserved memory is exclusively for HugePages and won’t be available to other applications.
 You need to calculate the number of HugePages based on your server’s total memory, ensuring there is enough left for the operating system and other applications.
 The operating system should have at least 1GB of free memory.
 If you're using ZFS or Ceph, make sure to reserve additional memory for them.

 After you edit the `/etc/default/grub` file, you have to update the grub configuration file by running the following command: